Armenian Secret Army for the Liberation of Armenia: Counteroffensive

-Recognition as a "terrorist organization" and investigations
+Recognition as a terrorist organization and investigations

-The militant organization is referred to as a "terrorist organization" in some instances.
-United States Department of State classified ASALA militant group as a terrorist organization in their 1989 report archived by National Memorial Institute for the Prevention of Terrorism.
-ASALA militant group is described as a "Marxist-Leninist Armenian terrorist group formed in 1975."
+The militant organization is referred to as a terrorist organization in some instances.
+The United States Department of State classified ASALA militant group as a terrorist organization in their 1989 report archived by National Memorial Institute for the Prevention of Terrorism.
+ASALA militant group is described as a Marxist-Leninist Armenian terrorist group formed in 1975.

-The European Parliament referred to ASALA militant organization as a secular terrorist group active in Belgium during 70s and 80s.
+The European Parliament named the New Armenian Resistance Group, a secular terrorist group active in Belgium during 70s and 80s, as a key ally to ASALA.

-CIA referred to ASALA militant members as terrorists and ASALA militant organization as a continuing International Threat in January 1984.
-Terrorism Analysis Branch of CIA wrote the following sentences in their report in January 1984: "ASALA poses a growing threat to a number of US policy interests.", "... several West European nations have apparently reached accommodations with ASALA, allowing the terrorists freedom to pursue Turkish targets in exchange for promises not to attack indigenous citizens.", "The Turks have responded angrily against what they see as European indifference to or connivance with ASALA terrorism" quoted from the unclassified CIA documents.

-ASALA is also mentioned in CIA's Terrorism Review report.
-The following quote is mentioned in the "Armenian Terrorism" section of 29 September 1983 dated Terrorism Review of CIA: "Armenian terrorists pose a growing international threat."